anabasis/nodejs/KMS/jkms/content/Splunk/구성/CLUSTER/admin_cluster08.md

 Exam Python SDKs
 Recommended
 For detailed course and certification information go to: http://splk.it/g8q If you have further questions, send an email to: certification@splunk.com
-Splunk 7.0 Cluster Administration 214

 Troubleshooting Splunk

 YouTube: The Splunk How-To Channel
 - In addition to our roster of training courses, check out the Splunk Education How-To channel: http://www.youtube.com/c/SplunkHowTo
 - This site provides useful, short videos on a variety of Splunk topics

-Splunk 7.0 Cluster Administration 215

 Thank You
 - Complete the Class Evaluation to be in this month's drawing for a $100 Splunk Store voucher
 1. Look for the invitation email, What did you think of your Splunk Education class, in your inbox
 2.
 Click the link or go to the specified URL in the email

-Splunk 7.0 Cluster Administration 216